bk1285/rpi_wordclock/doc/doc_general_considerations.rst

   * A user-interface to run the wordclock

-    * e.g. 3 buttons (requiring resistors, ... as outlined here: https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/robot/buttons_and_switches/)
+    * e.g. 3 buttons (requiring resistors, ... as outlined here in the background-section: https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/robot/buttons_and_switches/)
     * e.g. a capacitive touch sensor
     * ...